buildit/bookit-infrastructure/README.md

 | bookit-api  | 8080  | 100  |
 | bookit-client-react  | 4200 | 200  |

+## Logs

+We are using CloudWatch for centralized logging.
+You can find the logs for each environment and application at [here](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:prefix=buildit)

 ## Architectural Decisions

 We are documenting our decisions [here](../master/docs/architecture/decisions)